A "Guide to Surviving Prostate Cancer" -- Book Review

 Arming myself with knowledge

-Fortunately, my neighbor Tom Knox shared Dr. Patrick Walsh’s book with me.
-Tom is a prostate cancer survivor too.
+Fortunately, my neighbor shared Dr. Patrick Walsh’s book with me.
+The neighbor is a prostate cancer survivor too.
 My wife and I studied it cover to cover the week before I met with my urologist, all 524 pages of it.
 Armed with questions we were prepared to discuss every treatment option.

 In the revised and updated Fourth Edition, Walsh covers the what, why, and how of prostate cancer and therapies, supported by years of data.
 For the new version, Walsh relies on leading experts in the diagnosis and treatment of prostate cancer, as well as specialists in oncology, ED treatment, Active Surveillance, and epidemiology.
 The original illustrations are done by the late Leon Schlossberg leave nothing to the imagination.